 The public sector will be required to renovate 3% of its buildings each year to reduce energy use and the cost to taxpayers.
 A new target will be set for all EU countries to reduce energy use in the public sector by 1.7% each year.
 The Directive will also encourage public bodies to use Energy Performance Contracts for the renovation of large non-residential buildings.

-The Climate Law's impact in EU – and beyond
+The Climate Law's impact in the EU – and beyond

-In fact, the UK is also pledging to reduce emissions to net-zero by 2050.
-Also enshrined into UK law is the target of reducing emissions in 2030 by at least 68% compared to 1990 levels and to achieve a 78% reduction by 2035.
+In fact, the UK is also pledging to reduce emissions to net zero by 2050.
+Also enshrined into UK law is the target of reducing emissions in 2030 by at least 68% compared to 1990 levels and achieving a 78% reduction by 2035.

-The Climate Law has a huge impact on manufacturers supplying the construction sector, as the EU plans on charging importers at borders for the carbon emitted in making products like cement, steel and aluminium abroad.
+The Climate Law has a huge impact on manufacturers supplying the construction sector, as the EU plans on charging importers at borders for the carbon emitted in making products like cement, steel, and aluminum abroad.

 Buildings and construction are major climate culprits